karatayev/nosql-project/README.md

 Authentication

-* Backend calls except /login must be authenticated using a valid cookie
+* Backend calls except `/login` must be authenticated using a valid cookie token
 * Password hashes in database are protected by BCRYPT hashing algorithm

 Injection

 * All parameters must be protected against NoSQL injection: https://ckarande.gitbooks.io/owasp-nodegoat-tutorial/content/tutorial/a1_-_sql_and_nosql_injection.html
-* Login and favs must be protected against SQL injection
+* Login and favs are protected against SQL injection using prepared statements